 Is Gmail or Outlook better for business?

 Since its launch in 2004, Gmail has managed to become the most popular email service among individual users, but businesses still gravitate toward Outlook because of its seamless integration with Microsoft’s suite of office applications, which include Word, Excel, PowerPoint, and others.
-Whereas Gmail offers only a web client, Outlook provides native applications with calendaring functions and contacts capabilities for Mac and Windows.
+Whereas Gmail offers only a web client, Outlook provides native applications with calendaring functions and contacts capabilities for Mac (free to) and Windows.

 What is the difference between Gmail and Outlook?